W3SRotterdam/GCS/README.md

 ## Installation
 This plugin is made available via `Nuget` to be intalled directly in your project.
 It's also made available as an `Umbraco package` to be directly installed via the backoffice.
-If you wish to set-up a `local` demo skip to: "running things locally".

 ### Via the Umbraco backoffice